jhabriel/jhabriel/README.md

 ### Hi there 👋

-### Who am I?
+### About me

-- 🙋 Applied mathematician interested in modeling, analysis, and development of scientific software.
+- 🙋 I'm an applied mathematician interested in modeling, analysis, and development of scientific software.
 - :bowtie: Postdoctoral fellow at the Department of Mathematics, University of Bergen, Norway.
 - :computer: Core developer of [PorePy](https://github.com/pmgbergen/porepy).

-### Currently working on...
+### Currently working on

 - 🔭 Fracture propagation using finite volume techniques.
 - 🔭 Modeling of unsaturated flow in fractured porous media.
 - 🔭 System-level testing of PorePy.

-### How to reach me?
+### How to reach me

 - :e-mail: jhabriel@gmail.com